-MPD is self-documenting and provides sufficient normative and non-normative information to allow technical personnel to understand how to use and/or implement the IEM it contains.
+An MPD is self-documenting and provides sufficient normative and non-normative information to allow technical personnel to understand how to use or implement it.
 An MPD is packaged as a ZIP [PK-ZIP] file.

 MPD root directory - The top level file directory relative to all MPD artifacts and subdirectories.